kunit17/RBTTS/README.md

 The readability of this README will lag behind the code, unfortuantely, as the coding is much more interesting.
 Once I produce samples, I will ensure the README reflects all steps.

 # Under Active Development

-## Just completed: adding "FILL" tokens to text input so that they align with audio input according to E2TTS (https://arxiv.org/abs/2406.18009)
-## Just completed: Next step: come up with methodology to combine text and audio as per E2TTS
-## Next step: add time to audio-text input before input into transformer
+### Completed: add time to audio-text input before input into transformer and added UNet style skip-connections
+-Up next: create inference pass using midpoint solver as in Voicebox -Up next: complete loss calculation incorporating masking

 # To do list:
--complete pre-processing by evaluating samples, and determining mean and std in order to standardize the input data -need to implement mini-batches to align with Voicebox/E2TTS
+1) complete pre-processing by evaluating samples, and determining mean and std in order to standardize the input data
+2) need to implement mini-batches to align with Voicebox/E2TTS
+3) I currently employ RoPe - may substitute for AliBi as per Voicebox after initial training runs

 # Steps